 The Ongoing Nature of Healing

-The thirty days in Loreto are practice rather than cure.
-Practice in staying present.
-Practice in recognising safety.
+The thirty days in Loreto are practice rather than a cure.
+Practice staying present.
+Practice in recognizing safety.
 Practice in allowing rest.
 Practice in trusting that perpetual vigilance is no longer required for survival.
 The hypervigilant patterns will persist for some time.
 But perhaps, with sustained attention and compassionate patience, they can soften.
 Perhaps the nervous system can learn, slowly, that safety is genuinely possible, genuinely sustainable rather than merely temporary.

 This is what brings me here, to this casita by the sea, to these thirty days of chosen solitude.
 Engagement with the past rather than escape from it.
 Acknowledgment of trauma’s impacts rather than denial.
-Honoring her intelligence, her survival, her fierce protection of those she loved, while gently teaching her that the time for such fierce protection has passed, that she can finally rest, that she is safe now, que está segura ahora (that she is safe now), that alonetude offers refuge rather than threat, possibility rather than danger, peace at long last.
+Honouring her intelligence, her survival, her fierce protection of those she loved, while gently teaching her that the time for such fierce protection has passed, that she can finally rest, that she is safe now, que está segura ahora (that she is safe now), that alonetude offers refuge rather than threat, possibility rather than danger, peace at long last.

 References